seaboyz/You-Dont-Know-JS/types & grammar/ch2.md

 }
 ```

-Here, the `setTimeout(..)` function returns a numeric value (the unique identifier of the timer interval, if you wanted to cancel it), but we want to `void` that out so that the return value of our function doesn't give a false-positive with the `if` statement.
+***Here, the `setTimeout(..)` function returns a numeric value (the unique identifier of the timer interval, if you wanted to cancel it), but we want to `void` that out so that the return value of our function doesn't give a false-positive with the `if` statement***.

 Many devs prefer to just do these actions separately, which works the same but doesn't use the `void` operator: